Rum: Naval rum

-Rum's association with piracy began with English privateers' trading in the valuable commodity.
-Some of the privateers became pirates and buccaneers, with a continuing fondness for rum; the association between the two was only strengthened by literary works such as Robert Louis Stevenson's Treasure Island.

 The association of rum with the Royal Navy began in 1655 when a Royal Navy fleet captured the island of Jamaica.
 With the availability of domestically produced rum, the British changed the daily ration of liquor given to seamen from French brandy to rum.

+Rum's association with piracy began with English privateers' trading in the valuable commodity.
+During the Golden Age of Piracy, these English privateers and pirates in the Caribbean typically preferred to plunder the shores and ships of the Spanish Empire.
+However, in contrast to the bounty of rum in the English colonies, Spain forbade the production of rum across its colonial sugarcane plantations, as a protectionist measure for its own industries.
+As such, pirates actually were most likely to steal Spanish wine and brandy, and drink rum upon returning to Jamaica or Barbados.
+Despite this, the association between the rum and piracy was strengthened in popular culture by literary works such as Robert Louis Stevenson's Treasure Island, and Blackbeard's famous appetite for rum.

 Naval rum was originally a blend mixed from rums produced in the West Indies.
 It was initially supplied at a strength of 100 degrees (UK) proof, 57% alcohol by volume (ABV), as that was the only strength that could be tested (by the gunpowder test) before the invention of the hydrometer.
 The term "Navy strength" is used in modern Britain to specify spirits bottled at 57% ABV.
 In 1866 the Navy fixed the issued strength at 95.5 proof (defined as "4.5 under-Proof", equal to 54.6% ABV).

 While the ration was originally given neat or mixed with lime juice, the practice of watering down the rum began around 1740.
 To help minimize the effect of the alcohol on his sailors, Admiral Edward Vernon had the rum ration watered, producing a mixture that became known as grog.
 Many believe the term was coined in honour of the grogram cloak Admiral Vernon wore in rough weather.
 The Royal Navy continued to give its sailors a daily rum ration, known as a "tot", until the practice was abolished on 31 July 1970.